asakusuma/swae/README.md

 A service worker testing framework in the early stages of development.
 Effectively a big wrapper around [chrome-debugging-client](https://github.com/devtrace/chrome-debugging-client), which is node client for interacting with [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome).
 Built with [TypeScript](https://www.typescriptlang.org/).

-## Setup

-Ensure your project sets the node `CHROME_BIN` environment varible.
-You can use a number of methods to set the variable, but [dotenv](https://github.com/motdotla/dotenv) is recommended.

 ## Example

 ```TypeScript